-John N. Low is an associate professor in comparative studies at the Ohio State University - Newark where, as a citizen of the Pokagen Band of Potawatomi Indians, he also serves as director of the Newark Earthworks Center.
+John N. Low is an associate professor in comparative studies at the Ohio State University - Newark where, as a citizen of the Pokagon Band of Potawatomi Indians, he also serves as director of the Newark Earthworks Center.

 He points out that what is now Ohio was the epicenter of Hopewellian culture lifeways, and it's impressive that these sites are so well preserved, standing as monuments to the world about the artistry, ingenuity and sophistication of those who created these legacies.

-"As an indigenous person, I look at this as not just a legacy or an inheritance for indigenous peoples, for native peoples, but for all peoples.
+"As an Indigenous person, I look at this as not just a legacy or an inheritance for Indigenous peoples, for native peoples, but for all peoples.
 This is a site celebrating the wonder of humanity," Low says.

 When it comes to what the mounds were used for and why they were important to early civilizations is a matter of speculation and conjecture based on studying artifacts.
 There's a sense they may have been sacred, Low says, but that could be modern people placing our current sensibilities onto them.
 Though, "since native peoples seem to be holistically pretty spiritual about everything they do, these were probably spiritual or sacred sites."